-Serbia: 50 million euros EU grant expected for gas interconnection with Bulgaria22.
-March 2017. / News Serbia Energy
+Serbia: 50 million euros EU grant expected for gas interconnection with Bulgaria, News Serbia Energy

 Serbian Minister of Energy and Mining Aleksandar Antic said that the project for the construction of gas interconnection with Bulgaria is one of the most important projects for Serbia’s energy security and he expects that a grant worth about 50 million euros will be received soon.